 Increased uptake of agro-ecological farming practices and watershed management practices: The project aimed at disseminating knowledge on organic farming which had positive impact on nutrition, health, the environment and led to cost cutting on inputs.
 The use of organic fertilizers has improved soil fertility resulting into higher yields from the farms thus contributing directly higher incomes.
 This was achieved due to the impact of the training provided whereby about 96% of the respondents had been trained on the importance of agro-ecological organic agricultural practices as figure 16 indicates.
 Ecosystem conservation especially watershed manage was adopted resulting in less intensive farming is along the riparian thus reducing soil erosion.
-Extensive practice of terracing reduced soil erosion and the amount of chemical washed into the rivers.
-Organic farming has also reduced the utility of chemicals thus reducing soil and water pollution.
+Extensive practice of the utility of chemicals thus reducing soil and water pollution.